SmartDengg/interface-buoy/README.md

 #### Optional

-In the java code you can use `InterfaceBuoy.loggable = true` to control whether to print the log, the default is not to print the log.
+In the java code you can use `BuoySettings.loggable = true` to control whether to print the log, the default is not to print the log.

 #### Support